 Organizations should carefully consider which categories particular recipients of personal information should fall into and then examine the underlying relationship and related agreements to determine if any adjustments are needed to meet the CCPA requirements.
 It will be particularly important to make sure that disclosures to service providers do not inadvertently qualify as a sale and trigger opt-out rights that might be practically impossible or infeasible for companies to apply.
 This process will involve a careful review and/or update of the underlying agreement to make sure that it includes the mandatory CCPA content, as well as potential negotiation with the service provider regarding its rights to use personal information, particularly if the original agreement with the service provider allowed independent rights in personal information subject to the agreement (e.g., rights to aggregate personal information and/or perform analytics).

 Regarding contractual terms for service providers, the CCPA requires the disclosing business to implement strict contractual controls on the further use and disclosure of personal information and a related certification that the signatory to the terms understands the terms and agrees to comply with them.
-This certification requirement is particularly important under the CCPA because the law takes the unusual step of providing a safe harbor from liability for organizations that impose such obligations on recipients of personal information that violate the CCPA so long as the disclosing organization does not have actual knowledge or reason to believe that the recipient intends to commit such a violation [Section 1798.140(w)(2)(B)].
+This certification requirement is particularly important under the CCPA because the law takes the unusual step of providing a safe harbor from liability for organizations that impose such obligations on recipients of personal information violating the CCPA so long as the disclosing organization does not have actual knowledge or reason to believe that the recipient intends to commit such a violation [Section 1798.140(w)(2)(B)].

 In certain instances, however, there may be sharing of personal information that will qualify as a sale even if it the disclosure does not appear to be a "sale" in the traditional sense.
 Affiliated companies may, for example, share customer information to build more robust customer profiles across different but affiliated brands.